turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/modules.markdown

 1. What do you know about modules already?
 If little, what would you guess modules are all about?
 2. Golf and basketball both use a ball.
 But if you're on a basketball court and ask for "the ball", no one is going to throw you a golf ball.
 Why?
 If you were as dumb as a computer, why would a golf ball be an acceptable response?
-3. You've talked with Josh Cheek about the object model and method lookups.
+3. You've learned about the object model and method lookups.
 What would the impact be of injecting an additional ancestor into a class' lookup chain?

 ### Namespacing